yroJJory/rollaball/README.md

 This is a very simple game.
 The game itself comes from [a tutorial](http://unity3d.com/learn/tutorials/projects/roll-a-ball) on the Unity website.

 This example demonstrates how to setup Fabric audio middleware in Unity so that a project is ready to use it in any of its scenes.
 Fabric is NOT free software.
-It can be obtained at [Tazman Audio's website](http://www.tazman-audio.co.uk/#!fabric/c1oba "Fabric")
+It can be obtained at [Tazman Audio's website](http://www.tazman-audio.co.uk/#!fabric/c1oba "Fabric").
+The appropraite build of Fabric has been included in this project with permission of Tazman Audio.

 ## A bit of helpful info